Esmatullah-Hanif/Node-REST-Auth-Gitpod/README.md

 # A NodeJs/Express RESTful API for User Authentication + Authorization using MongoDB and Gitpod Docker
+Just Simplly run:
+npm install
+or
+yarn install

+and  then run:
+npm start
+------> so the server will be starting on a gitpod docker container and will listening on port 3000, the server will log that:

+"Server is running on port 3000.
+Successfully connected to MongoDB.".

+NOTE: The backend database is in MongoDB, which is hosted on MongoDB Atlas Cluster, you can find its URL in (app/config/db.config.js) so, if you want to use your own MongoDB, simple put your online cluster url or your mongodb local database URL.

+----------------->
+Then you can call RESTful API endpoints;

 The following are the endpoints with their brief description: (you can use POSTMAN or any other api caller....(however, I used PSOTMAN for TESTING))

 ================================================================